Dating Advice

 What They Actually Mean

 And that part is true.
 Nobody should walk into a conversation wearing a personality that does not belong to them.
-Pickup lines from the internet, rehearsed routines, fake confidence built on manipulation tactics -- that stuff does not work, and even when it does, it creates something fragile.
+Pickup lines from the internet, rehearsed routines, fake confidence built on manipulation tactics.
+That stuff does not work, and even when it does, it creates something fragile.
 You cannot maintain a character forever.

 What Actually Works

 Musicians practice.
 Athletes practice.
 Public speakers practice.
 Comedians bomb a hundred times before they get a five-minute set right.
-But somehow, when it comes to social skills -- the one area that affects nearly everything in your life -- we expect people to just figure it out on their own.
-No practice.
-No feedback.
-No structure.
+But somehow, when it comes to social skills, the one area that affects nearly everything in your life, we expect people to just figure it out on their own.
+No practice, no feedback, no structure.
 Just "be yourself" and hope for the best.

 That expectation is backwards.
 If you have spent years avoiding conversations, you are not going to wake up one day and suddenly know what to say.
 You need reps.
 You need to put yourself in situations where you can try, fail, adjust, and try again without the stakes being devastating.